maxi0604/create-astral-container/README.md

   ghcr.io/maxi0604/create-astral:v2.1
 ```
 to get started.
 This will run a Create: Astral server on port 25565 (the default) which stores the game world in a named volume.

+# Maintenance
+See the documentation for your preferred container engine for comprehensive guidance.
+Some hints:
+- You can set up automatic restart using `restart: always` in `compose.yml` or the `--restart=always` flag when not using compose.
+- Use `podman/docker logs [-f] <container name>` to inspect server logs.
+Adding `-f/--follow` causes log output to be displayed continously.
+- Look into backing up the `world` volume.

 # Contributing
 Feel free to send a merge request for any improvements you'd like.